Choosing a Travel Destination

-- Airline or hotel sales, currency depreciation, offseason, economic meltdown are some of the reasons which might bring down the cost of your trip drastically.
+- Airline or hotel sales, currency depreciation, the offseason, and economic meltdown are some of the reasons which might bring down the cost of your trip drastically.
 So, no harm in being swayed by them, providing your safety is not being compromised.
 Don’t go to places where there is political upheaval, security issues or some climate calamity forecasted.

 - Landing in a foreign place and trying to find your bearings can be an intimidating experience.
 If you are new to all this, please don’t opt for places where there are language issues.
 If you are still tempted, book an organized trip.
 In case you have lots of dietary and cultural restrictions, it’s better you head to places that suit your temperament.

 - When you go out on vacation, the purpose is to have fun.
 You don’t want to be hassled or tensed.
-So please check the visa requirements, layovers, immigrations, vaccinations, and other logistics.
+So please check the visa requirements, layovers, immigration, vaccinations, and other logistics.
 Can’t count the number of times I have seen programs of friends and relatives being canceled as they had not received a visa in time.
 Visas to countries like the UK and Brazil can take up to a month.
 Plan in advance.
-If you need help in applying visa click here

 - If you have an opportunity to witness a festival, World Cup, or some glorious natural phenomenon, don’t think twice.
-Tulip season in Amsterdam, Cherry Blossom in Japan, Carnival in Rio, Northern Lights in Norway, Wimbledon in London, Great Serengeti migration, Holi in India are experiences which you will cherish forever.
+Tulip season in Amsterdam, Cherry Blossom in Japan, Carnival in Rio, Northern Lights in Norway, Wimbledon in London, Great Serengeti migration, and Holi in India are experiences that you will cherish forever.
 Check out some of the Best Festivals in the World.